 2016.
 Prize for Literature to be a resident at Villa Sarkia in Finland.

 2004.
 Third among the finalists for the 24th Ramon Llull Prize for Catalan Literature.

 1997.
 Finalist for the 8th Mercè Rodoreda Prize for Catalan Short Stories of Molins de Rei.

 1996.
 18th City of Almenara Joan Fuster for Fiction.

-Quotes of her work translated and published into English, French, English, Italian, German and Polish:
+Quotes of her work translated and published into English, French, English, Italian, German, Polish and Latvian: